syn-chromatic/arranger-rs/README.md

     # Search for file by name with specific extension
     arranger search -F some_file -E zip

     # Search for any file with multiple extensions
+    # (-F "") or (-F ".*") combined with -R, enables regex that captures all files
-    arranger search -E zip -E rar -E tar
+    arranger search -F "" -R -E zip -E rar -E tar

     # Search for file with regex
     arranger search -F .*some$ -R